databasedIISc/Missing-Semester/README.md

 ## Sessions

-- DBD001 - Introduction to Linux and Shells
+- DBD:MS001 - Introduction to Linux and Shells, taken by _Keval Pithadiya_.
-- DBD002 - Introduction to Debuggers and Testing
+- DBD:MS002 - Introduction to Debuggers and Testing, taken by _Anirudh Gupta_.
-- DBD003 - Introduction to Git
+- DBD:MS003 - Introduction to Git, taken by _Mrigank Pawagi_.